 During the process of marriage certificate attestation in Dubai, it is mandatory for either of the spouses to be personally present at the time of verification by all the different agencies.
 The spouse who is present during a particular department’s attestation will differ based on the country where it is being done.
 As is the case with any kind of attestation, there is a particular order to follow when getting the marriage certificate attested.
 It is:

 - Notary Department Attestation: Along with your other certificates or documents, you would need to have your marriage certificate attested and stamped by the Notary Department in the city or state where the certificate was issued.
 For this, you would need to go to a Collector’s office or a Public Notary office.

 - Home Department Attestation: Since a marriage certificate is a type of personal document, it would need to be attested by the State Home Department in the state where it was originally issued.
 Once the Home Department stamps your certificate, along with the other personal documents, you must then take them to the Ministry of External Affairs.

 - Ministry of External Affairs Attestation: It is an organization of the central government responsible for managing the foreign affairs of the country.
-Since you are planning on having your spouse move to the UAE to live with you, and the marriage certificate was issued in another country, it needs to be attested by the Ministry of External Affairs of the country where it was issued.
+Since you are planning on having your spouse move to the Dubai to live with you, and the marriage certificate was issued in another country, it needs to be attested by the Ministry of External Affairs of the country where it was issued.
 It is the last stage of domestic attestation or attestation by a department of the home government.
 Next is the embassy attestation.

 After getting the marriage certificate stamped by the above-mentioned authorities, you and your spouse can go ahead with the remaining procedures pertaining to the visa or any other reason for which you had to get it attested.
-Again, the UAE does not allow for unmarried couples to live together, and for anyone to be granted a family visa, there must be legal proof of relation, which the marriage certificate stands for in this case.
+Again, Dubai does not allow for unmarried couples to live together, and for anyone to be granted a family visa, there must be legal proof of relation, which the marriage certificate stands for in this case.